 Heavy chemistry

-A music and performance program for all ages and levels looking to play in a band.
+A music and performance education program for Boston area Adults looking to play in a band.
 Collaborate with fellow musicians, build your performance skills, and play the songs you love.

 learn